mmithra96/restapi/README.md

 Health is good
 ```
 ### Endpoints
-Below are the endpoints of the api
+Below are the endpoints of the api and sample onSucess and OnFailure messages

 | Endpoint(s)  |Method       |  Request Body/Path variables      |   OnSuccess   | OnFailure   | Description   |
 |--------------|-------------|----------------------------- | -------------   |------------|------------|